OscarValerock/PowerQueryFunctions/README.md

 1. Open the file [M.pq](M.pq) and copy the code.
 2. Open an advanced editor in Power Query and paste the code, rename the query to "M".
-3. Use the functions as records on M. For example, PictureBinary, which arguments are one table and two numbers, can be invoked like:
+3. Use the functions as records on M. For example, PictureBinary, which is located in the General Folder, has as arguments one table and two numbers, can be invoked like:

 `M[General.PictureBinary](table, number, number)`